-For more details on the ranges of the data types and related information, see Chapter 4 of the Data Definition Guide.
-See also Chapter 6 of the API Guide.
+For more details on the ranges of the data types and related information, see "Specifying Data Types" in the Data Definition Guide.
+See also "Working with Dynamic SQL" in the API Guide.

-Table 6.4 describes the dsc_types that you can use in a DECLARE EXTERNAL FUNCTION statement.
+Table 6.4 describes the dsc\types that you can use in a DECLARE EXTERNAL FUNCTION statement.